 To obtain a realistic model of a Christmas tree, we decided to use CT.
-For the preparation of such a data set several aspects have to be taken into account.
 The following section describes the generation process and preprocessing of the data set.

 Model Preparation:

 Firstly, special care had to be taken in the preparation of the real model to assume a high data set quality.
 Especially, no metal was allowed to be used, as this would result in artifacts.
 Therefore the sweets were unwrapped and metal hooks replaced (see Figure 2).
 Due to the limited diameter of the CT gantry, the size of the tree must not exceed 50 cm.
 Furthermore the proportions of the Christmas tree decoration and the small conifer should match those of a real Christmas tree.
 Therefore special items, as small candles for birthday cakes, were used.